sooftware/conformer/README.md

 <img src="https://user-images.githubusercontent.com/42150335/105602364-aeafad80-5dd8-11eb-8886-b75e2d9d31f4.png" height=600>

-This repository contains only model code, but you can train with conformer with [this repository](https://github.com/sooftware/kospeech).
+This repository contains only model code, but you can train with conformer with [KoSpeech](https://github.com/sooftware/kospeech) or [lasr](https://github.com/sooftware/lasr).

 ## Installation
 This project recommends Python 3.7 or higher.